lee-joanne/yakker-backend/README.md

     - The post count, following count, and follower count are visible in the user API.
 When creating new posts, following new users or being followed, the numbers will go up, and will decrease when there are any deletions or unfollows.
     - A List of users are shown in the list view, and a detailed list of users will show with the approrpriate id.
     - Users are able to be deleted in the back end.
+    - All urls are working perfectly.
+Can view all yakfiles when visiting `/yakfile/`.
+Can access specific profiles in detail view when adding specific yakfile id to url.

 2. Post:
     - Users are able to successfully create posts and have the posts attached to the user id.